mpr-lab/MotheterRemote/buddyGUIprogress.md

 * dropdown menu to choose what to help with
   * general help: how GUI works as a whole
   * RPi command help: how to use the RPi Command Center Tab
+    * add an in depth section on how each button works
+    * hopefully add a troubleshooting section
+  * Sensor command help: how to use
+    * documentation on what each button does in the sensor UI and how to use them/ when to use them
+    * add a troubleshooting section
+  * Data Sync Help:
+  * Settings Help:
+    * add a troubleshooting section

-Trying and failing to restricture GUI so that each tab is its own java file (right now `piCommandGUI.java` is over 1000 lines of code) &rarr; this would make maintenance a lot easier and make everything more modular.
+Trying and failing to restructure GUI so that each tab is its own java file (right now `piCommandGUI.java` is over 1000 lines of code) &rarr; this would make maintenance a lot easier and make everything more modular.

+**Problems right now:**
+* moving everything to separate java files kinda fucks with the console connection
+* trying to find a better way to consolidate code and not have a bunch of duplicate lines (maybe using a utility file?)
+* mostly the connection issue, and everything is currently going wrong with the sensor page
+* other pages mostly work? need to rework the right side pane thing

+\
+\
+\
+_**TODO**_ - - - - - - - -
+* continue work shopping help center
+* **restructuring code**